Got razor bumps? We examine whether the itchy red bumps in your bikini area could be an STD.

 - Having acne or dermatitis

-- Regularly soaking in hot tubs, spas or heated pools that are not well maintained
+- Regularly soaking in public hot tubs, spas, or heated pools that lack maintenance.

 - Using improper shaving techniques